wingify/wingify.github.io/_posts/2013-09-2-scaling-with-queues.markdown

 the size of the returned object small, for every HTTP request we return a tiny 1x1 pixel gif image and our geo-distributed architecture along with our managed Anycast DNS service helps us to do this with very low latencies, we aim for less than 40ms.
-When a HTTP request hits one of our data acquisition servers, [Openresty](http://openresty.org) handles it and our Lua based code processes the request in the same process thread.
+When a HTTP request hits one of our data acquisition servers, [OpenResty](http://openresty.org) handles it and our Lua based code processes the request in the same process thread.
-Openresty is a `nginx` mod which among many things bundles `luajit` that allows us to write URL handlers in Lua and the code runs within the web server.
+OpenResty is a `nginx` mod which among many things bundles `luajit` that allows us to write URL handlers in Lua and the code runs within the web server.
 Our Lua code does some quick checks, transformations and writes the data to a [Redis](http://redis.io) server which is used as fast in-memory data sink.
 The data stored in Redis is